copperwater/xNetHack/doc/xnh-changelog-9.0.md

   spellbook (via the dust making you sneeze) causes enough noise to wake nearby monsters.
 - Monsters stepping on a squeaky board near you can wake you up.
+- Leprechauns have a one-sided grudge against gold golems and gold dragons.

 ### Interface changes